-My online classes can start anytime and anywhere, but I’m slated to teach several classes in the Madison area in the coming months.
+My online classes can start anytime and anywhere, but I’m slated to teach several classes in the upper Midwest throughout the first half of 2019.
 Here’s where you can find me:

 Are you interested in working with a small group of fiction writers with similar goals?
 This supportive and critique-based workshop combines brief lectures on craft with a traditional workshop focused on your writing.
 For people already writing original creative work, this workshop will help sharpen your skills while working toward completion of publishable work.
 We’ll discuss and refine manuscripts with instructor and peer feedback.

 Section 1: Wed.
 April 10 – May 1, 6-8pm

 Section 2: Wed.
 May 8 – May 29, 6-8pm